Overview - 2019/2020

 Before you can truly showcase your talents as an artist, you need a solid, technical foundation.
 With the one-year Fine Art Foundation certificate, you will develop the necessary skills in painting, drawing, video, sculpture, and photography so that you can reach your potential.

-If you decide to progress with your studies, the course will be excellent training for entering year two of Fanshawe's in-depth three-year Fine Art program.
+If you decide to progress with your studies, the fine art certificate course will be excellent training for entering year two of Fanshawe's in-depth three-year Fine Art program.
 If you choose to move directly into the working world, the certificate will prepare you to seek entry-level positions such as gallery attendant or artistic assistant.

 Whatever path you choose, the Fine Art Foundation certificate can help you move forward.